 2½d die proof.

-Unfinished proof, to be retouched and southern cross to go in sky.
+Unfinished proof: to be retouched & Southern Cross to go in sky.

 Rod sold that set to Australia Post.